 Odisha finances to bleed further as Centre reduces tax share, grants

-BHUBANESWAR: The storm over GST compensation might have settled down with the states agreeing to Option 1, allowing the Centre to borrow from open market to meet the shortfall and in return lower the share of Central tax and grant.
-The move will still deal a deadly blow to states that are already financially hit by the Covid-19 pandemic.
+BHUBANESWAR: The storm over GST compensation might have settled down with the states agreeing to Option 1 - allowing the Centre to borrow from open market to meet the shortfall, significant reduction in the share of central tax and grant will deal a deadly blow to states that are already financially hit by the COVID-19 pandemic.

 Odisha is among the states including Uttar Pradesh, Maharashtra, Karnataka, Telangana, Kerala, Andhra Pradesh, Rajasthan, Madhya Pradesh and Bihar that seem to be in for the largest reduction in devolved tax revenue this financial year.